demiipoet/Void/README.md

 - Inspired by classic and modern JRPGs, such as Final Fantasy VI, Persona 5, and Dragon Quest IX

 ## 📄 License
 The source code for Void is licensed under the MIT License.

-All original narrative content and story assets are licensed under CC BY-NC 4.0.
-This means you’re free to share and adapt the content with attribution, but not for commercial purposes.

 For details, see the LICENSE file.

+The narrative content in this project is shared under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).